mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 ### The Feed-Forward Formula (Complete)

+Now let's take an example of a 3-layer network.
 For a 3-layer network (input → hidden → output):

 $$
 \begin{align}